codama-idl/codama/packages/visitors-core/README.md

 // Get the path of a linkable node using the full path of a link node, or throw an error if it is not found. const accountPath: NodePath<AccountNode> = linkables.getPathOrThrow([...somePath, accountLinkNode]);

+// List the paths of every recorded linkable node of a given kind, across all programs. const accountPaths: NodePath<AccountNode>[] = linkables.getRecordedPathsOfKind('accountNode');
 ```

 Note that: